Buchanan Stories / Buchanan Change

 ABOUT BUCHANAN STORIES / BUCHANAN CHANGE

 Buchanan Mall is five consecutive blocks of public parkland in the heart of San Francisco’s Western Addition.
 7,000 low-income residents who live adjacent to Buchanan Mall face acute challenges: recent, rapid gentrification and decades-long cycles of unemployment and mass incarceration.

 Against this backdrop, a remarkable new story has unfolded.
 This predominantly African-American community has come together to re-imagine and reclaim Buchanan Mall as connective tissue, repairing the neighborhood’s fractured social fabric, celebrating local culture, creating small businesses, and advocating for safe, affordable housing.

-Citizen Film, the Exploratorium, Green Streets, the Trust for Public Land and the San Francisco Recreation and Parks Department have joined with hundreds of local residents to transform this beloved but troubled park plaza into a vital new center of community pride and resilience, featuring new micro-enterprise spaces, a lighted art walk and storytelling installations in a variety of media.
+Citizen Film, the African American Historical Society, the Exploratorium, Green Streets, the University of San Francisco’s Leo T. McCarthy Center for Public Service and the Common Good, the Trust for Public Land, San Francisco Arts Commission, and the San Francisco Recreation and Parks Department have joined with local residents to create a vital new center of community pride and resilience, featuring new micro-enterprise spaces, a lighted artwork, and storytelling installations and exhibitions in a variety of media.

 For Citizen Film: